 Secure IP-Based Surveillance Cameras

 IP cameras are a standard in video surveillance.
 Secure IP-based surveillance cameras guard against issues such as cyber intrusions.
-A secured connection using HTTPS helps to prevent the surveillance information from being compromised.
+A secured connection using HTTPS helps to prevent surveillance information from being compromised.
 Some camera models also offer various levels of security, depending upon an individual’s level of responsibility.
 So a system administrator would have a higher level of access than a basic user viewing a live feed.
 Contact Comms Express for information on surveillance cameras with HTTPS encryption.